 I wanted to try out something new.
 I thought I could try to make a cross-breed (mongrel) for the web - let's call it a "web-based micro-action graphic novel". 🤨

 I wanted to try out 2 things in particular, I wanted to add a brief animation (microaction) to each panel (fill in the blank bits I imagine happening), and auto-scrolling to step through each panel at a particular pace.
 This is my first effort based on a page from Frank Miller's Sin City.

-You can play with the demo on my website.
+You can play with the demo on codepen.
 Clicking on the page will restart the sequence.

 Initially, I created each panel as a separate SVG (Scalable Vector Graphic) in Inkscape.
 I measured out the space of each panel, so that combining them would be more-or-less a copy-and-paste job later.

 I used GSAP for the animation, and worked on the animation for each panel separately.
 Combining the timelines in the script is simple, but you must make a few adjustments to hide the panels until they are next to be shown.
 The net result is one SVG and one timeline in the script.

 This is the final panel with a CSS animation (rerun it if you missed it).
 It is a simple animation and is just 2 seconds of minimal action.
 It creates a more immersive narrative when it is combined with the more action-packed panels.